h-sphere/sql-seal/README.md

 You can define multiple tables in a single snippet.
 You can also point to the tables defined in different snippets *within the same note* (for now tables stay local to the file).

 For more comprehensive documentation head to [hypersphere.blog/sql-seal](https://hypersphere.blog/sql-seal).

+# Disclaimer
+The plugin authors do not take any resposibility for any potential data loss.
+Always backup your files before usage.
+That said, plugin does not modify any files in the Vault so you should be fine :)

 # Stay in Touch!